moneycoin-dev/decred-wallet-gui/README.md

   * Manual ticket purchase
 * Send coins
   * Send from specified account
+  * Send to contact
+  * Suggestions when typing in to field
 * Receive coins
   * Get new address
   * View all current addresses per account